-make:all/0,1 and make:files/1,2 looks in the current working directory for a file named Emakefile.
-If it exists, Emakefile should contain elements like this:
+make:all/0,1 and make:files/1,2 first looks for {emake, Emake} in options, then in the current working directory for a file named Emakefile.
+If present Emake should contain elements like this:

 '''

 Modules.

 {Modules,Options}.

 '''

 Modules is an atom or a list of atoms.
 It can be